 (c) the warrant remains in force,

-the Sheriff may make a vehicle licence cancellation order in respect of the vehicle.
+the Sheriff may make a vehicle licence cancellation and disqualification order in respect of the vehicle.

-(2) A vehicle licence cancellation order is an order —
+(2) A vehicle licence cancellation and disqualification order is an order —

-(a) cancelling the vehicle licence of a vehicle specified in the order; and
+(a) if the vehicle is licensed under the Road Traffic (Vehicles) Act 2012 when the order is made — cancelling that vehicle licence; and

 (b) disqualifying the debtor from holding or obtaining a vehicle licence in respect of that vehicle.

-(3) If the Sheriff makes a vehicle licence cancellation order, the Sheriff must —
+(3) If the Sheriff makes a vehicle licence cancellation and disqualification order, the Sheriff must —

 (a) serve a copy of the order on the debtor; and